KseniiaRyuma/HCM_to_EBS_integration/Home.md

     > - Map to EBS Connector.
     > - Activate the Integration.

-- Lab 400 – HCM to EBS integration build
+- Lab 400 – Run Scheduled Integration between HCM and EBS

 ## Get Started:
 Open the navigation menu using the hamburger icon in the upper left of the menu bar to choose a lab guide and get started.